Established in 1950.

 Dana Desiderio was destined from birth to become a major player in the world of horses.
 Dana started riding at the age of two and broke her first horse at six.
 She trained with internationally acclaimed trainers, including Gene LaCroix who owned and operated the famed Lasma Arabians in Scottsdale, Arizona.
 Dana began to travel with her mother to horseshows when school was out.
 At home she would work for the family business, managing the breeding program and take part in training activities.
 By 18 she was a professional trainer and by 25 a certified horseshow judge.
 She worked at Desiderio Ltd. for more than 20 years before assuming sole management in 2005.

 Despite the busy schedule of a top-performing equine facility and riding team Dana is active in the community and in local Government.
 After many years of both elected and appointed community service (including terms on the Township School and Planning Boards and County Planning Board), she was elected Committeewoman in 2010 and in January 2012 was Township Mayor.
 She is now Mayor for 2021.

 In addition to Brittany, Dana has two sons, Chase and Austin.
-Chase is currently in his yuk year at West Point (United States Military Academy) and Austin is a freshman at the University of South Florida.
+Chase is currently in his Firstie (senior) year at West Point (United States Military Academy) and Austin is a sophomore at the University of South Florida.